 - joints that are tender or painful, especially when you move

-- restricted joint movement
+- restricted joint range-of-motion

 - skin lesions